yplassiard/nvda-translate/addon/doc/en/readme.md

 This add-on installs like any other add-on: Press enter on the "translate-x.y.nvda-addon" file, and answer "Yes" to all asked questions.
 Once NVDA restarts, you *must* enter the valid API key that you got in the section above.
 To do that, head to the NVDA preferences dialogue (nvda+n, preferences, settings).
 Scroll down the list to find the translate section.
 This section only contains one option: a text box to enter your DeepL API Key.

 ## Usage
-When installed, the add-on will detect the language your NVDA installation is set to, or will get the Windows active language as a fallback.
+When first installed, the add-on will detect the language your NVDA installation is set to, or will get the Windows active language as a fallback.
 This language will be used to translate any spoken text, when the feature is activated.
-**Note:** It is currently not possible to set this manually within a Preferences dialog, this may however be implemented in a future release.
-Also, we don't currently check to make sure DeepL supports translating to your NVDA language.
-Remember when I said major code cleanup is needed?
+Once you have entered an API key in the NVDA preferences dialogue and pressed OK to ensure it is saved, a "language code" combo box will become available next time you open preferences.
+If DeepL does not support your NVDA language as a translation target, you may select a different language code from this combo box.

 Then, to enable or disable the translation, press NVDA+Shift+Control+T. This gesture can be modified within NVDA Preferences menu -> Command Gestures dialog.